Jets bring back K Catanzaro after Myers leaves as free agent

 Myers became the first Jets kicker to make the Pro Bowl last season after making an NFL-record five field goals of at least 55 yards, but New York opted to not re-sign him.
 He signed a four-year deal with Seattle on Wednesday.

 The Jets also officially announced the signings of linebacker C.J.
-Mosley and wide receivers Jamison Crowder and Josh Bellamy.
+Mosley, cornerback Brian Poole and wide receivers Jamison Crowder and Josh Bellamy.
 They had agreed to terms earlier in the week.

+New York also re-signed defensive end Henry Anderson, who tied for the team lead with a career-high seven sacks last season.

 Mosley signed a five-year, $85 million deal with New York and will be a key piece in defensive coordinator Gregg Williams’ unit.
 The 26-year-old inside linebacker was a four-time Pro Bowl selection during his five seasons in Baltimore, and has 563 tackles, nine interceptions, 8½ sacks, six forced fumbles and six fumble recoveries in his career.